 Going to the doctor or hospital can cost a lot of money in the USA.
-This is why it is important to have health insurance.
-Here you will learn about what is health insurance, how to get health insurance, the different kinds of government programs (Medicaid, Medicare, CHIP, and WIC), health insurance at your workplace, paying for insurance on your own, the Affordable Care Act, and insurance for college students.
+That is why it is important to have health insurance.
+Learn what health insurance is and how to get health insurance.
+Understand the different kinds of government programs, including Medicaid, CHIP, Medicare, and WIC.
+Get information for immigrants.
+Learn about getting health insurance from your job and paying for insurance on your own.

 What is health insurance?

-Health insurance, or medical insurance, is a contract between you and a health insurer company that requires the health insurer to pay some or all of your health care costs in exchange for a monthly payment you pay to them.
+Health insurance, or medical insurance, is a contract between you and a health insurer.
+It requires the health insurer to pay some or all of your health care costs in exchange for a monthly payment you pay to them.
 The monthly cost of the insurance is called the premium.

-In general, health insurance for immigrants and refugees is the same as for native-born Americans.
-The differences in health insurance are based on age, employment, any health problems you currently have, how much you can pay for the monthly premium, and if you get it from your employer or you get it on your own.
+The differences in health insurance options are based on age, employment, any health problems you currently have, how much you can pay for the monthly premium, and if you get it from your employer or you get it on your own.

 How do I get health insurance?

-- get insurance through your job with help from your employer, or
+- your job, with help from your employer

 Government health insurance programs